 1.10.
 Compared to the NIA, the NIC is focussed on funding larger scale, more complex, innovative Projects, however there is no restriction on the size of Projects (subject to the amount of funding which is available in the relevant Formula Year).
 NIC Funding is awarded through an annual competitive process.
-All types of innovation including commercial, operational and technical innovation are eligible for
+All types of innovation including commercial, operational and technical innovation are eligible for NIC Funding so long as the Project has the potential to deliver low carbon and/or environmental benefits to gas customers.

-&lt;sup>3 Funding levels remain constant in nominal terms, ie no adjustment for inflation.
+2 Funding levels remain constant in nominal terms, ie no adjustment for inflation.